bashtools/mokctl/README.md

 ```

-Two docker images will remain, 'myownkind/workbox' and 'myownkind/mok-centos-7-v1.18.3'.
+Two docker images will remain, 'myownkind/mokbox' and 'myownkind/mok-centos-7-v1.18.3'.
 Remove them to reclaim disk space, or keep them around to be able to quickly build kubernetes clusters.

 See also:

-* [Mokctl on Docker Hub](https://hub.docker.com/repository/docker/myownkind/mokctl) - to alias the `mokctl` command only, no workbox.
+* [Mokctl on Docker Hub](https://hub.docker.com/repository/docker/myownkind/mokctl) - to alias the `mokctl` command only, no mokbox.

 * [Linux installation options](/docs/install-linux.md)